Applying to MD/MPH Programs

 Question: Hello, I am interested in becoming a dentist after college, not a doctor.
 What does your office do for pre-dental students?
 How many pre-dental students are there?

 Answer: Good to hear from you.
+We have between two and five students who apply to dental school every year through HPA.
+Many students come in with an interest in the MD and over time realize that becoming a dentist is a better career fit for them after shadowing and learning more about the profession.
 If you are pre-dental, make sure you email Jennifer at HPA@princeton.edu and let her know, since the first thing we do for pre-dental students is maintain a separate email list in order to keep you notified of any academic or application-related information pertaining specifically to you.
-Most commonly, we answer pre-dents' coursework questions and help you complete the requirements for dental school.
-When the time comes to apply to dental school, we do the pre-application interview, help you compile a list of schools, and write the letter of evaluation for you that goes with your letters of recommendation to dental schools via the online application service called AADSAS.
-In the meantime, please come by drop-in hours so we can check on your progress through the pre-dental curriculum; also, while you're here, make sure you read through the "ADEA Official Guide to Dental Schools" and verify that you're completing the requirements for any dental school you aspire to attend.
+Most commonly, we answer pre-dents' coursework questions and discuss preparation of candidacy for dental school.
+When the time comes to apply, we do the pre-application interview, help you compile a list of schools, and write the letter of evaluation for you that goes with your letters of recommendation to dental schools via the online application service called AADSAS.
+In the meantime, don’t hesitate to come by so we can check on your progress through the pre-dental curriculum; also, while you're here, make sure you read through the "ADEA Official Guide to Dental Schools" and verify that you're completing the requirements for any dental school you aspire to attend.
+We also encourage you to get involved with the Princeton Pre-Dental Association – since there aren’t many pre-dental students on campus, this is a good organization through which to network and support each other.

 Question: Dear HPA, I’m a freshman and I’m considering becoming a veterinarian.
 What can your office do for pre-vets?
 Is there anything I should know about being pre-vet?